peterhoward42/kafkapubcli/README.md

-A console REPL that publishes what you type to a Kafka topic
+A command that publishes trivial kafka messages every few seconds.